ISID RESEARCH GRANTS

-Up to eight grants of up to US$7,000 each will be awarded annually and are available to support the professional development of young investigators working in the field of human infectious diseases by funding pilot research projects to be carried out over the course of a year at the applicant’s institution.
+Up to eight grants of up to US$7,000 each will be awarded annually and are available to support the professional development of early-career investigators working in the field of human infectious diseases by funding pilot research projects to be carried out over the course of a year at the applicant’s institution.
 Due to a high volume of applications, ISID is now prioritizing low and lower-middle income countries.

 Areas of interest include, but are not limited to:

 - Investigations of the epidemiology, pathophysiology, diagnosis of infectious diseases

 - The epidemiology and control of healthcare-acquired infections

 - The implementation of Infection control measures in low and lower-middle income countries

 Upon completion of their research, additional funding may also be available for recipients to attend an ISID event to present their findings, either at the International Congress on Infectious Diseases or the International Meeting on Emerging Diseases and Surveillance.

 The highest ranked research proposal will receive the Norman Stein Research Grant named in honor ISID’s Executive Director from 1986-2017.